A Proper Guide to Oral Sex - Understanding Both Pleasure and Risk

 The Right to Decline

 It is perfectly valid to feel that you "don't want to" engage in oral sex.
 Concerns about hygiene, past trauma, or simply not being into it - regardless of the reason, the right to decline always exists.
 Respecting your partner's refusal and exploring alternative intimate activities together is the foundation of a healthy relationship.
-(Books on sexuality can also be helpful)
+Books on sexuality can also be helpful.

 In oral sex, communication matters more than technique.
 Observe your partner's reactions, ask about their preferences, and pay attention to safety.
 These three things create a comfortable and satisfying experience for both of you.
+Start by having an honest conversation with your partner about what feels comfortable and what doesn't.